earth-artificial-intelligence/geoweaver-site/content/english/_index.md

 features:
   - title: "What is Geoweaver?"
     image: "/images/service-1.png"
     content: "Geoweaver is an open-source, in-browser software designed for simplifying the composition and execution of data processing workflows.
-It efficiently leverages high-performance servers for workflow execution and includes features such as code history and workflow orchestration, easing the creation and maintenance of workflows.
+It efficiently leverages high-performance servers for workflow execution and includes features such as code history and workflow orchestration, easing the creation and maintenance of workflows."
-"
   - title: "PyGeoweaver"
     image: "/images/service-2.png"
     content: "PyGeoweaver is a Python wrapper of Geoweaver workflow management system.
 It enables users to interact with Geoweaver workflows programmatically, offering full Geoweaver functionality, including workflow orchestration, code history/versioning, and server management."